rossberg/camp/README.txt

 * Eject: To clear the playlist, use the Eject button on the Control pane.

-* Shuffle: To activate random play, use the Shuffle button on the control pane.
+* Shuffle: To activate random play, use the Shuffle button on the Control pane.
   Shuffle makes sure that every song is only played once.
 Fwd/bwd control buttons will go through the playlist in shuffle order.
 When adding new tracks to the playlist while Shuffle is active, no matter at which position,